aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 === "Decorator"

     !!! note
         The class method decorators in this project follow the experimental implementation enabled via the [`experimentalDecorators` compiler option](https://www.typescriptlang.org/tsconfig#experimentalDecorators) in TypeScript.

-Additionally, they are implemented in a way that fits asynchronous methods.
-When decorating a synchronous method, the decorator replaces its implementation with an asynchronous one causing the caller to have to `await` the now decorated method.
+        Additionally, they are implemented to decorate async methods.
+When decorating a synchronous one, the decorator replaces its implementation with an async one causing the caller to have to `await` the now decorated method.

         If this is not the desired behavior, you can call the `logger.injectLambdaContext()` method directly in your handler.

     ```typescript hl_lines="8"